WalletWasabi/WabiSabi/README.md

 Generalization of [Chaumian CoinJoins](https://github.com/nopara73/ZeroLink/).
 Enabling the construction of trustless coinjoins with arbitrary output amounts using a novel combination of three cryptographic primitives: a homomorphic cryptographic commitment scheme, range proofs and a blind signature scheme that is based on the chosen commitment scheme.

+## Background

+In order for a set of peers to create a collaborative transaction without the risk of losing money CoinJoins have been proposed.
+In this scheme peers register their inputs to a collaborative transaction, then their outputs, and they all sign the final transaction.
+If a peer does not see its desired outputs in the transaction, it refuses to sign, thus security of funds is inherently guaranteed.
+An issue with such scheme is anonymity.
+To ensure anonymity two solutions have been proposed: mixing and leveraging an existing anonymity network to do the mixing.
+Chaumian CoinJoins do the latter, thus the scheme described in this document, too: peers register every one of their inputs and outputs through different anonymity network identity, thus unlinkability is ensured this way.
+However such system is prone to denial of service attacks, eg. a peer refuses to sign.
+The rest of this document is about solving this problem.

 ## Overview

 The protocol consists of epochs, rounds and phases.